How to Hire Python Developers for Fintech in 2026

 What is the typical timeline for hiring Python developers?

-Hiring timelines depend on the engagement model.
+Hiring timelines depend on the engagement model, running from 1-3 weeks for agency or nearshore outsourcing to 6-10 weeks for a direct in-house hire.
 In-house hiring typically takes 6-10 weeks: 2 weeks sourcing, 2-3 weeks interviewing, and 2-4 weeks for the candidate's notice period.
 Agency/nearshore outsourcing takes 1-3 weeks since developers are pre-vetted and available.
 Premium freelance platforms (Toptal, Turing) typically take 2-3 weeks from brief to signed contract.
 For urgent needs, established agencies can sometimes onboard a Python developer within 5-7 business days.

 What are common mistakes when hiring Python developers?